lucas-albers-lz4/irr/docs/image-patterns.md

 # Image Pattern Reference

-This document details all the image reference patterns supported by the helm-image-override tool.
+This document details all the image reference patterns supported by the irr (Image Relocation and Rewrite) tool.

 ## Supported Patterns